Guidelines and Information on Proposal Submission

 Criteria for Assessment

-2. 150-word abstract, written for students, that describes the course aims, content, and types of learning activities.
+2. A 150-word abstract, written for students, that describes the course aims, content, and types of learning activities.

 Curricular Mapping

-GE courses should be designed to achieve the Programme Intended Learning Outcomes (PILOs) with different levels of depth and breadth.
-Every GE course should significantly address PILO 1 and PILO 10.
-Each area must also address those outcomes that have been specified as "Required" in the curricular mapping of GE programme approved by the City University's Senate (see Table 2 below).
-Each distributional area should satisfy at least one of the stated outcomes from PILOs 5 to 9.
+Course designers should ensure that the proposed GE course(s) are designed to achieve the Programme Intended Learning Outcomes (PILOs) with varying levels of depth and breadth.
+It is mandatory for every GE course to address both PILO 1 and PILO 10 significantly.
+Each course must also fulfil its specific PILO requirements outlined in the curricular mapping of the GE programme approved by CityUHK’s Senate (see the Table 2 below).

-Programme Learning Outcomes (PILOs) Distributional Requirements
+Programme Learning Outcomes (PILOs) Distributional Requirements University Requirements

 Arts & Humanities Study of Societies, Social and Business Organisations Science &